Child Development and Early Learning Topics

 - Discipline – Saying No and meaning it.
 And Say Yes – Telling your child what TO DO instead of what not to do.
 FYI, these two handouts work well together.
 However, do NOT use these if you’re using the Discipline Process handout, as there is overlapping content between them.

-- Discipline Tools You Can Try: 8.5×11 posters or postcards to hang in the classroom / lab setting for parents to read while playing / interacting with the children.
+- Discipline Tools You Can Try: discipline tools posters to hang in the classroom / lab setting for parents to read while playing / interacting with the children.
+And discipline tools postcards for parents to print and use at home as reminders.

 Supporting Your Child’s Learning and Development